 Pelmeni is known as Russia’s national dish and if you enjoy dumplings you will love these because they are essentially Russia’s version of dumplings.

 Pelmeni are small bite-sized treats of different fillings wrapped in a thin layer of dough.
 They can be both savoury and sweet, depending on how you like them.

 A Pelmeni has soft thin dough that is often filled with pork, beef or even fish.
 It can include various spices, vegetables and Garlic.
 They are most commonly served with a side of sour cream but there are variations of the Russian dish depending on the region.

-The Salad Oliver was created in 1860 at a French restaurant called Hermitage in Moscow by a man named Laurence Oliver.
+The Salad Olivier was created in 1860 at a French restaurant called Hermitage in Moscow by a man named Lucien Olivier.
 The recipe became popular after being featured in the 1897 book, A Guide to the Study of the Foundations of Culinary Arts, which had an updated version of the popular recipe that substituted tongue and caviar for more simple ingredients like potatoes.

 Solyanka is a 15th Century Russian dish also known as the hangover soup by many locals.
 The soup can be made with fish, hot dogs, smoked pork, mushrooms or beef and boiled with carrots, celery, onions, parsley, pickles, blended tomatoes and various spices and peppers.

 The soup is also quite popular in Germany and you may find canned versions of it in German supermarkets.

 Cherburki is also known as a turnover.
 It’s a special Russian dish that you don’t need many ingredients for and is easy to make.
 It is made with beef or pork with herbs, onions, seasoning, and parsley that is covered in a soft dough, folded and fried to perfection.